Skip to content

 The Children Act 1989 provides the basis in law for most of children’s services’ duties and responsibilities towards children and their families.

-Some are free of charge, although we might ask you to contribute towards others.
+Whilst some of these free of charge, we might ask you to contribute towards others.

 To request an assessment you can call Children's Services on 0300 555 1384 or Email childrens.services@hants.gov.uk.